rtvu/vscode-devcontainer-template/README.md

 # Placeholder Project Name

-`---PROJECT---` is used as a placeholder in several files.
+`placeholder-project-name` is used as a placeholder in several files.
 Search and replace all instances with the name of the project.

 # Getting Started